AeroSports

 .NET console runtime

-Socket + controller communication
+Socket + controller network

-5-10ms optimized custom sensor latency
+5-10ms optimized sensor paths

 8 Game Rooms